ocaml/v2.ocaml.org/site/learn/tutorials/get_up_and_running.md

 ```

 For people on `OS X`, you can get it on `brew` and all the `Linux`
 distros should have `opam`.
-Attention Ubuntu people: you should do
+Attention Ubuntu people: if you are using
+an outdated version of Ubuntu (e.g. Wily, Vivid or Trusty), you should
-this instead because apt-get's version of opam on Ubuntu is madly
+do this instead because apt-get's version of opam on those is madly
 outdated.

 ```shell